Why AI isn’t your marketing team.

 • What does our stance say about our values as leaders?

-• How does this align with our company values and mission?
+• How does this initiative align with our company values and mission?

-True leadership is about amplifying human potential: coaching, developing, and empowering people to do their best work, and giving them the tools and resources to do so.
-Leaders who choose instead to automate or optimize away their teams aren’t heroes; they’re abandoning responsibility and betraying the very values leadership is built on.
+True leadership is about amplifying human potential—coaching, developing, and empowering people to do their best work, and giving them the tools to make it possible.
+Leaders who choose instead to automate or “optimize” away their teams aren’t visionaries; they’re abdicating responsibility and betraying the very values leadership is built on.

 Be a Multiplier, Not a Diminisher

-As leaders, we face a choice: use AI to amplify human potential or to replace it.
+Leaders today have a choice: use AI to amplify human potential or to replace it.
 One path builds stronger teams, trusted brands, and resilient businesses.
-The other erodes the very foundations of great marketing and leadership: humanity, connection, and community.
+The other trades short-term gains for long-term damage, hollowing out the very things that make leadership matter: humanity, connection, and community.

-Being a multiplier means investing in people, creating jobs, providing context, and giving teams the tools and clarity to do their best work.
-It’s about seeing AI as an accelerator for human brilliance, not a shortcut for lazy leadership.
+Being a Multiplier means seeing AI as an accelerator for human brilliance, not a shortcut for lazy leadership.
 Multipliers build trust, loyalty, and capability.
 They create environments where creativity thrives and innovation compounds.
+They also:

 Diminishers, on the other hand, see people as line items.
-They confuse automation for advancement and efficiency for excellence.
-In chasing speed and their next bonus, they sacrifice soul and integrity.
+They also:

 Next